 3. Synthetic Outer Layer

 Synthetic jackets are great for typical fall conditions in most of the country.
 They breathe much better than down and continue to effectively insulate when wet, making them an ideal outer layer for chilly (and sometimes damp) weather.
 Based on our experience, a lightweight synthetic jacket is ideal for low-output activities in temperatures ranging from 40 to 60 degrees Fahrenheit (5 to 16 degrees Celsius), which again is perfect for this time of year.
 The main downsides are weight and packability: synthetic jackets are heavier than their down counterparts and don’t stuff down as small.
 But for most hiking in the shoulder seasons, the tradeoffs in breathability and wet-weather performance are worth it.
 If you run particularly cold, consider throwing a lightweight down jacket in your pack to put on during breaks along the trail.
+On the flip side, if temps are moderate and you just need a thin layer to stay warm, consider an insulated vest or breathable fleece jacket.

 Our favorite synthetic jacket is the Arc’teryx Atom LT: it’s warm, does a nice job blocking light wind, and is as comfortable as they come.
 People who really are moving on the trail or who want a better crossover piece for activities like climbing may appreciate even better ventilation from the cozy Patagonia Nano-Air or The North Face Ventrix, both of which have more breathable fabrics.
 Either way, a synthetic jacket can be worn as your outer layer in the fall, and unlike down, you shouldn’t have to take it off unless the temperature really warms up.
 Most synthetic jackets also have a DWR treatment for added protection in light to moderate precipitation.